 Here's some information to help you get ready for your appointment.

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began

 - What's the most likely cause of my symptoms?

-- What kinds of tests do I need?
-Do these tests require any special preparation?
+- What tests do I need?
+Do these tests require special preparation?